fruxo/turbobadger/readme.txt

 On Windows, use the project files for Visual Studio 2010 in Demo/VisualStudio.
 On Linux & Mac, simply run make.
 It will create a executable called RunDemo.
-On Linux & Mac, you can also use the Sublime Text 2 project in the root folder that is set up to work with debugging using SublimeGDB.
+On Linux & Mac, you can also use the Sublime Text project in the root folder that is set up to work with debugging using SublimeGDB.

+There's a Sublime Text project for a small Android test app in DemoAndroid with a custom build & deploy script (Windows .bat file.
+There's currently no Linux/Mac scripts).

 Author